NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/GettingStarted/NextSteps.rst

+.. _aws-next-steps:

 Next steps
 ##########

-*Congratulations!* You have finished the initial set-up of the *nRF Asset Tracker* cloud components.
+After finishing the initial setup of the *nRF Asset Tracker*, you can explore the following topics:

-This is all you need to do for now, some next interesting topics are:

-* enabling :ref:`Cell Geolocation <aws-unwired-labs-api>`
+* Enabling :ref:`Cell Geolocation <aws-unwired-labs-api>`
+* Modifying the firmware

-* once you start modifying the firmware you should
+Once you start modifying the firmware, you can also look into the following topics:

-   * set up :ref:`Continuous deployment <aws-continuous-deployment>`
+* Setting up :ref:`Continuous deployment <aws-continuous-deployment>`
-   * and :ref:`Continuous integration of the cloud resources <aws-continuous-integration>`,
+* Performing :ref:`Continuous integration of the cloud resources <aws-continuous-integration>`
-   * and even more advanced :ref:`of the firmware <aws-firmware-ci>`.
+* Performing advanced :ref:`aws-firmware-ci`

-If you have feedback on how to improve this *Getting Started Guide*, please get in touch and share your ideas `on {DevZone <https://devzone.nordicsemi.com/search?q=nRFAssetTracker#serpsort=date%20desc>`_ or `on GitHub <https://github.com/NordicSemiconductor/asset-tracker-cloud-docs>`_ ... we monitor these forums closely.
+If you have feedback on improving this *Getting Started Guide*, share your ideas in `DevZone <https://devzone.nordicsemi.com/search?q=nRFAssetTracker#serpsort=date%20desc>`_ or in the `GitHub repository <https://github.com/NordicSemiconductor/asset-tracker-cloud-docs>`_.